zenatuz/dotfiles/README.md

 # My personal dotfiles

-This repo keep my personal customization files that I use to personalize my terminal experience.
+I use this repo to keeping my personal customization files that I use to personalize my terminal experience.

 I got this idea from this video <https://www.youtube.com/watch?v=AK2JE2YsKto>, after that, I got a lot of more customizations.